AmokSolderer/APC/README.md

 You can use [Lisy](https://lisy.dev/apc.html) to run PinMame on an APC board.
 This spares you the effort to do any game Software as you can run the old ROM code.
 For System 3 - 7 machines the APC can be used with the old original soundboards.
 That means in this case it's a plug & play solution.
 You might want the APC to generate the audio anyway, either because you don't have an audio board, you want to do your own sounds or you have a System 9 or 11 game.
-In this case then it's going to require some work to set up your game with PinMame.
+In this case it's going to require some work to set up your game with PinMame.
 Take a look at the [PinMame Sound page](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) to see what I mean.

 With PinMame running for your game you can use the [PinMameExceptions](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameExceptions.md) functionality of the APC to change the rules of your game even though it's running under PinMame control.
 Watch my [Jungle Lord video](https://www.youtube.com/watch?v=bbfhH_-gMfE) so see an example.
 The corresponding code can be found in PinMameExceptions.ino in the AmokPrivate branch on Github.